 Mass Timber Summit and Hackathon in Portland Oregon

-I would encourage and challenge you to attend at hackathon sometime, even if only to be exposed to the discussions and ideas and not participate on a team.
+I would encourage and challenge you to attend a hackathon sometime, even if only to be exposed to the discussions and ideas and not participate on a team.
 You won’t regret it.
-At Autodesk Global Consulting, we have held a internal hackathon as have other teams within Autodesk to find ways to creatively explore ideas and solutions and come up proof of concepts.
-I would love to hold hackathons with our customers sometime combining forces to solve their top challenges in new and innovative ways.
+At Autodesk Global Consulting, we have held an internal hackathon as have other teams within Autodesk to find ways to creatively explore ideas and solutions and come up with proof of concepts.
+I would love to hold hackathons with our customers sometimes combining forces to solve their top challenges in new and innovative ways.

 Hackathons are an amazing tool that can open up a better future.